zagrebmukerjee/ZagrebClassNotes/Econ 1123 Notes/1123 Class 2 - Intro to Sampling, Normal Distribution and Parameter Estimation.md

 One of the most important distributions is the normal distribution.
 Why is it so important?

 - It crops up a lot in random places - human height in populations seems to be normally distributed, as are the circumferences of trees in a forest.
-- More importantly, the [[Central Limit Theorem]] tells us that our estimators are normally distributed.
+- More importantly, the [[Central Limit Thm and Law of Large Numbers|Central Limit Theorem]] tells us that our estimators are normally distributed.

 The normal distribution is a symmetric bell shape.
 It's described by the mean $\mu$, the center of the bell, and the standard deviation $\sigma$, which gives the width of the bell.
 If $X$ is normally distributed, we write $X \sim \mathcal{N}(\mu, \sigma)$.